AleynikovAleksandr/ASTROBLOOM_FlaskPy/README.md

 Copyright (c) 2025 Aleynikov Aleksandr

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software (`restaurant_web_app`) for educational or demonstration purposes only.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software (`ASTROBLOOM_FlaskPy`) for educational or demonstration purposes only.
 The software may not be used for commercial purposes, redistributed, or modified without prior written permission from the copyright holder.

 For permissions, contact: [aleynikov.aleksandr@icloud.com](mailto:aleynikov.aleksandr@icloud.com).